sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 step our RNN will output logits and we can softmax them and sample from that distribution.
 Or we can use Gumble-Max trick and [sample using logits directly](https://hips.seas.harvard.edu/blog/2013/04/06/the-gumbel-max-trick-for-discrete-distributions/) which is equivalent.

-One intersting thing about sampling is that we can partially define the input sequence ourselves and start sampling with that initial condition.
+One interesting thing about sampling is that we can partially define the input sequence ourselves and start sampling with that initial condition.
 For example, we can sample a song that starts with "Why":

 ```